parasaurolophus/go/automation/trigger/README.md

 FUNCTIONS

-func SendTriggerEvents(
+func StartTriggersTimer(

         latitude, longitude float64,
         bedtime int,

 ) (

-        events <-chan Trigger,
-        skipped <-chan Trigger,
+        triggers <-chan Trigger,
         terminate chan<- any,
         await <-chan any,
         err error,

 )
-    Launch a worker goroutine to send Trigger events at the appropriate times on the current day.
-Triggers will be sent to the returned events channel The worker goroutine will terminate after sending the "night" event or upon closure of the returned terminate channel.
-It will close the returned await channel before exiting.
-It will skip sending events for any times-of-day that are already more than one minute out of date when it is launched.
+    Launch a worker goroutine to send Trigger events at the appropriate times each day.
+It will skip events for any times-of-day that are already out of date when it is launched.

 TYPES